Tell Us What You Think

 I'm sorry that I was not able to attend the Planapalooza event due to a previously scheduled out-of-town commitment.
 I just reviewed the final presentation, and I support the idea of conservation neighborhoods.
 Likewise, the concepts for the "missing middle' housing neighborhoods are very attractive and much needed for our area.
 I could not tell from the presentation what "mixed used center" and "mixed use center conditional" entails; however, I assume that these are "live/work" neighborhoods that would be of medium to high density.
 These centers were shown on the map to appear in the area around Pinehurst and the ETJ that makes up the Drowning Creek watershed which is designated WS-II, a high quality watershed used for drinking water supply.
 Development in this area is limited by state law.
 Could you provide feedback on the descriptions of "mixed use" and "mixed use conditional" and whether environmental considerations such as watershed restrictions have been considered in the designing process?
 Thank you.

-KimberlyAnn asked over 5 years ago
+KimberlyAnn asked about 6 years ago

 Dear Kimberly Ann,